marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

    ***{"output0":"0","output1":"0","output2":"1","output3":"0"}***

-   Where "output0" isconnected  the Esp8266-01 module GPIO
+   Where "output0" is connected to the Esp8266-01 module GPIO0 etc...

 "***output0***" value of the property represent the output state "*1"="ON" /"HIGH"* or *"0"="OFF"/"LOW"*